Round-trip format conversion: Markup languages

 If canonicalLegacy = canonicalLegacy′ then the roundtrip has been successful.

 Character encodings

 Unicode has a principle to have round-trip compatibility with older standardized legacy encodings, so conversion of documents to Unicode do not lose information; they can be converted back.
 To achieve this, Unicode compatibility characters have been introduced.

+However, changing the case of dotted and dotless I and changing it again can produce wrong results depending on the language of the text.

 Limitation

 An application can claim to round-trip and be dishonest.
 For example, it may save the original data from docA as a field in docX, so the reverse transformation to docA′ simply extracts that field.
 While this may be needed for some cases, the idea of a round-trip conversion is to go through another format representation or data structure and back again.
 Such a strategy means that small changes in a document means that it can not be converted back to the original format.

 Usage

 The term appears to be common, but not reported in dictionaries.
 A typical usage occurs on a 1999 xml-dev thread but the term is likely to have been used before this.